jhonnymichel/autojoy/README.md

 # autojoy

-Detects connected xinput devices and can automatically update emulators, games and other apps settings based on them.
+Detects connected devices and can automatically update emulators, games and other apps settings based on them.
-When controllers are different from eachother (a guitar and a drum controller, for example), this becomes useful.
+When controllers are different from eachother (a guitar and a drum controller, for example) and connection order matters, this becomes useful.

 ## Use Case